Tax on crypto:

 1. Work out the Cost Basis – First you’ll need to add the original price that you paid to buy your crypto and any transaction fees you incurred – this is known as the Cost Basis.
 HMRC has very specific rules on what can be claimed as a transaction fee, and you can see further guidance on GOV.UK here.
 For example, transfer fees paid to your wallet provider or crypto exchange in crypto rather than GBP, is not included in this list and is classed as a disposable and liable to Capital Gains Tax.

-4. If you made a loss you won’t need to pay Capital Gains Tax, but you should keep good records and register your losses with HMRC, as they can be offset against other capital gains or carried forward to be offset against future gains.
+4. Offset any CGT losses – If you made a loss you won’t need to pay Capital Gains Tax, but you should keep good records and register your losses with HMRC, as they can be offset against other capital gains or carried forward to be offset against future gains.
 What’s more you can carry forward losses indefinitely until they are fully utilised.
 However, there is a four-year window to register your loss after which it will be lost, so it is always advisable to register them in the year they were incurred.
 HMRC rules state that lost or stolen crypto is not considered a capital loss, but it may be possible in some exceptions to make a negligible value claim and later claim a capital loss.

 How much Income Tax do I pay on crypto?